HomeGuidesAPI ReferenceChangelog

 const signature = req.headers['reap-signature'];

-const publicKey = getPublicKeyForEnvironment(); // staging or production
+const publicKey = getPublicKeyForEnvironment(); // sandbox or production

 if (!verifyWebhookSignature(req.body, signature, publicKey)) {